Ophiuchid meteor shower

 Dominic Ford – originally published on In-The-Sky.org

 The maximum rate of meteors expected to be visible from a dark location is around 5 per hour (ZHR).
-The Moon will be 15 days old at the time of peak activity, and being so close to Full Moon, will severely limit the observations that will be possible.
+The Moon will be 4 days old at the time of peak activity, and so will present minimal interference.

-The radiant of the Ophiuchid meteor shower is at around right ascension 16h50m, declination -20°, as shown by the green cross on the planetarium above.
+The radiant of the Ophiuchid meteor shower is at around right ascension 16h50m, declination -20°.
 At midnight, it appears 17° above your southern horizon from London (click to change).
-All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.
+All of the meteors will appear to be travelling directly outward from this point.

 The best place to look to see as many meteors as possible is not at the radiant itself, but at any dark patch of sky which is around 90° away from it, since it is at a distance of around 90° from the radiant that meteors will typically appear at their brightest.

 The details of this observing event were provided courtesy of In-The-Sky.org